znly/gloo/docs/cli/glooctl_edit_settings_ratelimit_custom-server-config.md

 ---
-title: "glooctl edit virtualservice"
+title: "glooctl edit settings ratelimit custom-server-config"
 weight: 5
 ---
-## glooctl edit virtualservice
+## glooctl edit settings ratelimit custom-server-config

-edit a virtualservice in a namespace
+Add a custom rate limit settings (Enterprise)

 ### Synopsis

-usage: glooctl edit virtualservice [NAME] [--namespace=namespace] [-o FORMAT]
+This allows using lyft rate limit server configuration language to configure the rate limit server.
+		For more information see: https://github.com/lyft/ratelimit
+		Note: do not add the 'domain' configuration key.
+		This is a Gloo Enterprise feature.

 ```
-glooctl edit virtualservice [flags]
+glooctl edit settings ratelimit custom-server-config [flags]
 ```

 ### Options

 ```
-  -h, --help                          help for virtualservice
+  -h, --help   help for custom-server-config
-      --ssl-remove                    Remove SSL configuration from this virtual service
-      --ssl-secret-name string        name of the ssl secret for this virtual service
-      --ssl-secret-namespace string   namespace of the ssl secret for this virtual service
-      --ssl-sni-domains stringArray   SNI domains for this virtual service
 ```

 ### Options inherited from parent commands